 RDRN Owl Awards

-Owl Awards: At the September meeting, RDRN gives the owl award to a member of the organization who has shown a long-time commitment to education about environmental issues, unsung support of the organization, and has worked to advance the objectives of the society.
+Owl Awards: Every fall, RDRN gives the owl award to a member of the organization who has shown a long-time commitment to education about environmental issues, unsung support of the organization, and has worked to advance the objectives of the society.

 The recipients are: